Kvatsx/Secure-Bank-django/README.md

 # TODO
 1. Implement backend for Login.
+2. Need to add captcha or OTP verification.
+3. Setup database for users.
-2. Create a user profile page with Navbar choices.
+4. Create a user profile page with Navbar choices.
+5. Create a UI for required functions.